In this article

 - Change in beneficial ownership structure.

-- Customer entering a new sanctions-sensitive jurisdiction.
+- Customer entering a sanctions-sensitive jurisdiction.

-5. Ongoing Monitoring
+5. Ongoing monitoring

 What Happens If You Don’t Check?